Lena Himmelstein: Personal life

 Lena Bryant Malsin took an active role in Jewish communal charities.
 She supported the Hebrew Immigrant Aid Society, the New York Federation of Jewish Philanthropies, and a number of other causes.
-She died on September 26, 1951, at the age of 74, leaving the business to her sons in her last will and testament.
+She died at her home in Manhattan on September 26, 1951, at the age of 74, leaving the business to her sons in her last will and testament.
 She was buried in Mount Pleasant Cemetery in Hawthorne (Westchester County), New York.